HaydenHaines/VeriVote/README.md

   4) Allows recount entry and verification of unique identification system manually.

 No incoming access to the ballot box system through TCP or Serial.
-The ballot box system can connect outboud to a central collection system through TCP after it has been moved to END_OF_DAY (EOD).
-After a successful transfer then it can be places back in BOD to start over.
+The ballot box system can connect outboud to a central collection system through TCP after it has been moved to EOD (End of Day).
+After a successful transfer then it can be places back in BOD (Begin of Day) to start over.

-BALLOT BOX STATE MACHINE
+BALLOT BOX STATE PROCESS
 1) Turning the System on will allow it to stay in the current mode or move to BEGIN_OF_DAY (BOD)
 2) Moving a system to BOD will clear all previous votes.
 3) In BOD, no TCP or Serial connection is possible.